markdownlint/markdownlint/RULES.md

 Rationale: Headers that don't start at the beginning of the line will not be parsed as headers, and will instead appear as regular text.

+## MD024 - Multiple headers with the same content

+Tags: headers

+This rule is triggered if there are multiple headers in the document that have the same text:

+    # Some text

+    ## Some text

+To fix this, ensure that the content of each header is different:

+    # Some text

+    ## Some more text

+Rationale: Some markdown parses generate anchors for headers based on the header name, and having headers with the same content can cause problems with this.